-Adventenergy is engaged in the business of a retail energy supplier and energy coordinator.
+Adventenergy is engaged in the business of retail electricity supply and energy solutions and services.
 It was granted a license to act as a RES that is valid until December 17, 2028.
 The company was incorporated on August 14, 2008.
+Adventenergy was officially launched as AboitizPower's brand for retail electricity services and innovative solutions in March 2024.

-Adventenergy differentiates itself from competition by sourcing most of its electricity requirements from renewable sources.
+Adventenergy differentiates itself from competition by sourcing a portion of its electricity requirements from renewable sources.
 As a result, an increasing number of companies are opting to source a part, if not the majority, of their electricity supply from Adventenergy as an environmental initiative.
 Currently, Adventenergy serves retail customers within and outside economic zones.

-In 2023, Adventenergy supplied retail electricity to 290 customers with a total consumption of 2,537.97 mn kWh.
-With Adventenergy's participation in the GEOP, it has supplied 12 qualified end-users with a total consumption of 4,415.44 mn kWh in 2023.
+In 2024, Adventenergy supplied retail electricity to 313 customers with an aggregate capacity of 709 MW and total consumption of 4,346 mn kWh.
+With Adventenergy's participation in the GEOP, it has supplied seven qualified end-users with a total consumption of 13 mn kWh in 2024.

-As of February 29, 2024, AboitizPower owned a 100% equity interest in Adventenergy.
+As of February 28, 2025, AboitizPower owned a 100% equity interest in Adventenergy.